My Truth: The Rape of 2 Coreys

 My Truth: The Rape of 2 Coreys is a 2020 American documentary film directed by Brian Herzlinger and produced by Corey Feldman and Arthur Jameson.
 Feldman also stars in the film.
-The film showcases allegations that Feldman and fellow actor Corey Haim were sexually abused as children to young adolescents by several men connected to the entertainment industry.
+The film showcases allegations that Feldman and fellow actor Corey Haim were sexually abused as young children and adolescents by several men connected to the entertainment industry.

 Background

 Feldman and Haim were child actors during the 1980s; the two were close friends and were referred to as "The Two Coreys".
 Feldman and Haim appeared in a total of nine films together.
 Following a long battle with drug addiction, Haim died of pneumonia in 2010.

 Synopsis

 The film begins with a recording of the 9-1-1 call in which Corey Haim's mother states that she had found him unresponsive.

 The documentary explores the friendship between Haim and Feldman and asserts that both were sexually abused as children in the industry.
-Feldman names Charlie Sheen, registered sex offender Marty Weiss, convicted child molester Jon Grissom, and Alphy Hoffman as abusers that sexually assaulted him and Haim.
+Feldman names actor Charlie Sheen, registered sex offender Marty Weiss, convicted child molester Jon Grissom, and Alphy Hoffman as abusers that sexually assaulted him and Haim.
 Feldman asserts that Sheen raped Haim during the filming of the 1986 film Lucas.
 Haim was 13 years of age during the filming of Lucas, while Sheen was 19.

-Feldman also claims that a "Wolfpack" group is after him and working to try and discredit him.
+Feldman also claims that a "wolfpack" group is after him and working to discredit him.
 Feldman states that he suspects Judy Haim, Corey Haim's mother, of fronting the group.

 Child singer Ricky Garcia also discusses the sexual abuse he experienced at the hands of his manager.